oldt-ech/qe-launcher/README.md

 # qe-launcher

 This program is meant to restart Quake Enhanced servers on a schedule.
+It expects

-It expects Steam to already be running, and you should probably use a recent [Java >= 11](https://jdk.java.net/18/) version.
+* Steam to already be running
+* A recent [Java >= 11](https://jdk.java.net/18/) version installed

 ## General Operation